-From 2002, the development of WHO specifications follows the New Procedure, described in the 1st edition of "Manual for Development and Use of FAO and WHO Specifications for Pesticides" (2002) and amended with the supplement of this manual (2006), which is available only on the internet through the FAO and WHO web sites.
+From 2002, the development of FAO specifications follows the New Procedure, described in the 1st edition of the "Manual on Development and Use of FAO and WHO Specifications for Pesticides" (2002) - currently available as 3rd revision of the 1st edition (2016) - , which is available only on the internet through the FAO and WHO web sites.

 This New Procedure follows a formal and transparent evaluation process.
 It describes the minimum data package, the procedure and evaluation applied by FAO and the Experts of the FAO/WHO Joint Meeting on Pesticide Specifications (JMPS).
-[Note: prior to 2002, the Experts were of the FAO Panel of Experts on Pesticide Specifications, Registration Requirements, Application Standards and Prior Informed Consent, which now forms part of the JMPS, rather than the JMPS.]
+[Note: prior to 2002, the Experts were of the FAO Panel of Experts on Pesticide Specifications, Registration Requirements, Application Standards and Prior Informed Consent, which now forms part of the JMPM, rather than the JMPS.]